Skip to Main Content

 Production Coordinators

-Production coordination in Canada requires deep understanding of local vendors, logistics networks, and administrative systems.
-Our coordinators manage the day-to-day backbone of your production — paperwork, travel arrangements, equipment rentals, and interdepartmental communication across Toronto, Vancouver, Montreal and beyond.
-They work closely with production managers and line producers to keep every practical detail organized and prevent small oversights from cascading into costly delays.
+Here is how this works in practice.
+Production planning in Canada needs deep knowing of local vendors, logistics networks, and administrative systems.
+Our coordinators manage the day-to-day backbone of your production — forms, travel arrangements, gear rentals, and interdepartmental communication across Toronto, Vancouver, Montreal and beyond.
+They work closely with production managers and line producers to keep each practical detail organized and prevent small oversights from cascading into costly delays.

-Through NeedAFixer's Canada network, we connect you with production coordinators who bring organizational rigor and local expertise to every project.
-Our professionals maintain established relationships with Telefilm Canada and local vendors, ensuring efficient logistics management for features, series, and commercial productions from pre-production through wrap.
+Here is the short of it.
+Through NeedAFixer's Canada network, we connect you with production coordinators who bring organizational rigor and local expertise to each project.
+Our pros keep set up relationships with Telefilm Canada and local vendors, making sure efficient logistics management for features, series, and commercial shoots from pre-production through wrap.

 ACT 01